stevietriesenberg/eecs398-tweet-tree/README.md

 ### TODO: import libraries

-- ``import tweepy``

-- ``import matplotlib``
+- ``from twarc import Twarc``

+- ``from anytree import NodeMixin, RenderTree``

 - ``from secret import *``

 ### TODO: create a new Twitter session

-- check out the tweepy documentation on [getting started](http://tweepy.readthedocs.io/en/v3.5.0/getting_started.html)
+- check out "Using as a Library" in the [twarc README](https://github.com/DocNow/twarc)

 - use keys/tokens from ``secret.py`` to create the session

 ### TODO: user input

-- ask the user (you) what hashtag to search
+- ask the user (you) for a Tweet ID

-### TODO: search for hashtag
+### TODO: get the user's requested Tweet

-- create new Tweet objects for each result

-- we only need the time each tweet was posted, but other data may be useful for debugging or other data analysis

-### TODO: graph timestamps from tweets in a histogram

-- check out the matplotlib documentation on [histograms](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.hist.html#matplotlib.pyplot.hist) and [subplots](https://matplotlib.org/examples/pylab_examples/subplots_demo.html)

-- this is just one analysis you could do on Twitter data

-- try something on your own!
+- use your twarc session for this

+- the Tweet will be represented as a large dictionary

+### TODO: implement get_replies() and call it to build the tree

+- we have to be resourceful here - there's no documentation on twarc's reply functionality, but we can look at twarc's [test file](https://github.com/DocNow/twarc/blob/master/test_twarc.py) on GitHub to figure out how to use it

+- "take the recursive leap of faith!"

+### TODO: display the tree

+- use anytree's ``RenderTree`` functionality